pioio/ezcli/README.md

 ## Quickstack example
 First, install it `pip install taskcli`

-Then, all you need is a `tasks.py` file with a single simple function:
+Then, all you need is a `tasks.py` file with one or more function decorated with `@task`:
 ```python
 $ cat tasks.py
 from taskcli import task